Dean177/lava-lights/README.md

-On node V5 +
+To run on desktop with an emulated gpio
+`npm start`

+When actually running on a raspberry pi:
-`sudo npm start`
+`sudo npm run start:pi`

-* note this must be run as root or access to the GPIO pins wont work
+* note this must be run as root to have access to the pi's GPIO pins